strouddm/agent-smith/README.md

 Logs are stored in the `logs` directory with timestamps, including:
 - Application events
 - Search operations
+- Database operations
+- Document evaluations
 - Error messages
 - State transitions

+## Database Schema

+The application uses a SQLite database with two main tables:

+**Documents Table:**
+- doc_id: Unique identifier for each document
+- query: The query that retrieved this document
+- title: Document title
+- content: Full document content in JSON format
+- metadata: Additional document metadata
+- created_at: Timestamp of when the document was stored

+**Evaluations Table:**
+- evaluation_id: Unique identifier for each evaluation
+- doc_id: Foreign key to the documents table
+- query: The query used for evaluation
+- relevance_score: Numerical score (0-10) for document relevance
+- insight_score: Numerical score (0-10) for insight value
+- evaluation_text: Text explanation of the evaluation
+- created_at: Timestamp of when the evaluation was performed